HEX2016/TicTacToe/docs/Development manual.md

 Java is required to run and build code locally.
 The Java Development Kit is downloadable from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

-Git installatoin is required to get access to the project's repositories.
+Git installation is required to get access to the project's repositories.

 Travis CI is an application run og GitHub and detects when a push occurs.
 Then it will test the new version and deploy an executable .jar file to the final destination.